 Growth of Global Payment Facilitator (PayFac) Population

-A 2019 analysis quoted by various software vendors shows the rise of “global payment facilitators” increasing as high as at 4,229 in 2025.
-One of the drivers of this population growth: “It is becoming increasingly popular for software companies to begin taking more control of the payments process on their platform by becoming PayFacs.
-When a software company becomes a PayFac, they take ownership of the payments portion of their software and handle many of the payments responsibilities that previously were held by 3rd parties. […] When acting as a payment facilitator the software company is responsible for payments functions, such as getting the merchant approved and set up to begin accepting payments, determining the fee the merchant pays for each transaction, funding of the merchant (getting the appropriate amount of money into the merchant’s bank account), ongoing monitoring for fraud or other suspicious activity to ensure a safe payments ecosystem, and handling chargeback requests”
+One of the drivers of this growth: “It is becoming increasingly popular for software companies to begin taking more control of the payments process on their platform by becoming PayFacs.
+When a software company becomes a PayFac, they take ownership of the payments portion of their software and handle many of the payments responsibilities that previously were held by 3rd parties. […] When acting as a payment facilitator the software company is responsible for payments functions, such as getting the merchant approved and set up to begin accepting payments, determining the fee the merchant pays for each transaction, funding of the merchant (getting the appropriate amount of money into the merchant’s bank account), ongoing monitoring for fraud or other suspicious activity to ensure a safe payments ecosystem, and handling chargeback requests”.

 What Types of Software Companies Are Becoming PayFacs?